AlloySecureGroup/PhantomFS/README.md

 SOFTWARE.
 ```

 > **Trademark Notice:** PhantomFS™ is a trademark of Alloy Secure.
-All rights reserved.
+The MIT license grants rights to the
+> software source code only — it does not grant any right to use the PhantomFS name, logo, or
+> branding in a manner that implies endorsement or competes with the original product.

 ---